Jordan-del-creator/mark-1/README.md

         goto(-500,10*_)
         down()
         goto(500,10*_)
-# after that we are going to xy coordinate and next we draw a line of the linear function
+# After that we are going to draw xy coordinate and next we draw a line of the linear function
     screen = turtle.Screen()
     draw = turtle.Turtle()
     screen.title('Graph sketching')